Arthritis and COVID-19 - what are the risks?

 I am on two or more immune-suppressing drugs (other than sulfasalazine or hydroxychloroquine) and am aged 70 years or older

 Being older increases your risk from COVID-19.
-If you’re over 70 and you’re being treated with two or more treatments from the tablets, injections or intravenous drip listed in the table below, then you need to shield.
+If you’re over 70 and you’re being treated with two or more treatments from the tablets, injections or intravenous drip listed below, then you should take extra care to protect yourself.
 Many of the treatments listed can also have other names, so if you’re not sure, please check with your rheumatology team.

 I am being treated with two or more immune-suppressing drugs (other than sulfasalazine or hydroxychloroquine) and I live with another long-term condition

 Many long-term conditions increase your risk from COVID-19, whatever your age.
 This is particularly true if you have any of the following: